rec/rec/resume.md

 - http://github.com/rec
 - Amsterdam, Netherlands

-Decades of experience; a plethora of projects taken from conception to completion and production, in areas including search and backend, big data, audio and DSP, fintech, distributed systems, real time systems and lighting control, and more; hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python, C++.
+Decades of experience; a plethora of projects taken from conception to completion, production, packaging and distribution; in areas including search and backend, big data, audio and DSP, fintech, distributed systems, real time systems and lighting control, and more; hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python, C++.

 I specialize in rapid development of highly reliable, performant, scalable, minimal, clear and maintainable solutions to difficult problems.
+As a hobby, I build small open-source Python libraries that do one useful thing very well: http://github.com/rec

 "Everything should be made as simple as possible, but no simpler."

 ## Employment Highlights

-### <span>CTO, Engora</span> <span>April 2021 -- Jan 2023</span>
+### <span>CTO, Engora</span> <span>April 2021 -- Feb 2023</span>

-[Engora](https://search.engora.tech/) is an innovative search engine for mechanical engineering parts.
+[Engora](https://search.engora.tech/) was an innovative search engine for mechanical engineering parts.

 The founder created a good demo, and then raised money through crowdfunding and Reddit.
 I came in some months after that, first as a consultant and then as CTO.

-As the only full-time programmer I had my hands in everything, but here are the bits I wrote all of (Python, PostgreSQL):
+As the only full-time programmer I had my hands in everything, but here are the bits I wrote all of (Python, PostgreSQL, SqlAlchemy):

 * A _parts crawler_ over two dozen disparate websites totalling almost a million parts, carefully rate-limited, first directly, then proxied, finally using